machard/ledger-web/README.md

 # Ledger Web

-Open platform to develop web apps interacting with a ledger device
+Open platform to access and develop web apps interacting with a ledger device

 ## App examples